Scottie Scheffler caps a 'hectic' weekend by rallying to a strong finish at the PGA Championship

 “I got arrested Friday morning and I showed up here and played a good round of golf, as well,” he explained.

-Scheffler played another one Sunday, a 6-under 65 that vaulted him into a tie for eighth and featured all the hallmarks of a vintage Scheffler performance: a couple of laser-guided approaches, a handful of birdie putts and the relentlessness that has become his trademark.
+Scheffler played another one Sunday, a 6-under 65 that vaulted him to 13 under and a tie for eighth behind winner Xander Schauffele and had all the trappings of a vintage Scheffler performance: a couple of laser-guided approaches, a handful of birdie putts and the relentlessness that has become his trademark.

-Here’s what the weekend also featured: members of the gallery wearing hastily made T-shirts with Scheffler’s mug shot and yelling “Free Scottie!” over and over (and over).
+Here’s what the weekend also featured: members of the gallery wearing hastily made T-shirts with Scheffler’s mug shot on the front and yelling “Free Scottie!” over and over (and over).

 Oh, and questions afterward about his schedule, including whether he planned to stick around for his scheduled Tuesday morning arraignment on multiple charges stemming from an incident outside Valhalla Golf Club in the predawn hours before Friday’s second round or head home to his wife Meredith and newborn son Bennett back home in Dallas.